Jumio/mobile-sdk-ios/docs/integration_id-verification-fastfill.md

 Please refer to the section [Retrieving information](#retrieving-information) to see more about returning extracted data.

-#### Cancel during workflow
+#### Cancel During Workflow
 Call `cancel` to abort the workflow, this will automatically evoke `netverifyUIController:didCancelWithError:scanReference:` to reach a final state of the SDK.

 #### Clean up
-After handling the reuslt and the SDK was dismissed, especially if you want to create a new instance of NetverifyUIController make sure to call [`destroy`](https://jumio.github.io/mobile-sdk-ios/Netverify/Classes/NetverifyUIController.html#/c:objc(cs)NetverifyUIController(im)destroy) to ensure proper cleanup of the SDK.
+After handling the result and the SDK was dismissed, especially if you want to create a new instance of NetverifyUIController make sure to call [`destroy`](https://jumio.github.io/mobile-sdk-ios/Netverify/Classes/NetverifyUIController.html#/c:objc(cs)NetverifyUIController(im)destroy) to ensure proper cleanup of the SDK.
 ```swift
 self.netverifyUIController?.destroy()
 self.netverifyUIController = nil